 Infertility.
 What a volatile thing.
 It started with 4 losses.
 It ended after 7 procedures/surgeries, 5 egg retrievals, 7 embryo transfers, a total of 8 early losses, and 14 embryos.
 Our journey to parenthood has been long and hard and filled with more tears, needles, and heartbreak than we’ll ever be able to adequately explain.
 Our hearts have never known pain like this before.
 It tests your patience and questions your faith.
-And, even though we’re on the other side now, the pain is still ever present.
-The unfairness of it all and devastation it brings is most agonizing.
+And, even though we’re on the other side now, the pain is still ever-present.
+The unfairness of it all and the devastation it brings are most agonizing.
 I’d question why some who didn’t deserve to be parents would get so many kids and we couldn’t even get one.
 I always wanted 2 or 3 but God, I’d settle for just one.
-After each round of IVF we would go through the typical stages of grief after every failed transfer or loss, but couldn’t quite get to the acceptance stage because we couldn’t accept it.
+After each round of IVF, we would go through the typical stages of grief after every failed transfer or loss, but couldn’t quite get to the acceptance stage because we couldn’t accept it.
 Not yet, at least.
 I’d find myself begging God to just give us one.
 If he’d just give us one, I’d never ask for another one.

 We started to just feel numb to it all and found ourselves going through the motions.
 I remember feeling neither scared or excited as we moved forward with our 7th transfer.
 I just was.
 I had become a fraction of myself, feeling like infertility had swallowed me whole.
 People were getting pregnant all around me and well, so was I, but I kept losing them.
 It wasn’t until I truly gave it to God that things shifted for us.
 Both God and science helped bring us where we are today, without either one, we wouldn’t be here.